BrucePerens/ws_service/README.md

 `WS_Service` is a base class for WebSocket services, that does a lot of the work for you:
-* Provides middleware to accept the WebSocket connection automatically instantiate the class you have defined for that specifc service, not just in Crystal applications, but in _web frameworks_.
+* Provides middleware to accept the WebSocket connection and automatically instantiate the class you have defined for that specifc service.
+  This works in Crystal applications, and in _web frameworks_ like *Lucky*.
 * Provides a versatile authentication interface so that you can authenticate or reject connecting clients with a few lines of code.
 * Allows the client to easily pass any number of parameters before the connection